crazyjackel/SilksongClan/README.md

 Mechanically, the Clan focuses on a few core new mechanics that capture the essence of Hollow Knight's combat and exploration:

+## Core Design

+- "High Variance; High Reward"
+- "Secondary Resource Management"
+- "Acrobatic Combat"

 ## Core Mechanics

 ### Silk System
 Silk is a new resource that represents Hornet's silk-weaving abilities.
-Cards now have both energy and silk costs, creating a dual-resource economy.
+Cards can channel silk in exchange for great effects.

 **How to Gain Silk:**
 - **Warrior Trait**: Units with Warrior gain 1 silk when they strike an enemy